Security

 The set of validators changes periodically and is determined by the amount of locked and delegated IOTAs held.

-IOTA uses a delegated Proof-of-Stake (dPoS) mechanism to select validators (nodes that help secure and operate the network) for each period.
-Users can lock and delegate their IOTA tokens to vote for validators, assigning them voting power.
-Validators are selected based on the number of tokens delegated to them, and any node with sufficient delegated tokens can become a validator.
+IOTA employs a delegated Proof-of-Stake (dPoS) mechanism to select validators (nodes that help secure and operate the network) for each epoch.
+Users can lock and delegate their IOTA tokens to vote for validators, granting them voting power.
+Validators are chosen based on the number of delegated tokens, and any node with sufficient support can become a validator.

 Rewards for Validators and Stakers